canonical/chrony-client-operator/docs/explanation/charm-architecture.md

 At its core, the Chrony client charm is a simple Python program that installs and configures `chrony` and `chrony_exporter`.

-The Chrony client charm is a subordinate charm which is a charm designed to be deployed adjacent to another charm and to augment the functionality of that charm.
+The Chrony client charm is a subordinate charm, meaning it is designed to be deployed adjacent to another charm and to augment the functionality of that charm.
 In this case, it helps to set up Chrony as a NTP client.